 Hazardous Area Classifications (HAC) – how to avoid over-zoning

-Whilst this should not be deemed to be an issue, it may be over cautious as it can result in large hazardous areas being designated and, in some cases, a higher than necessary classification of zoning (i.e. Zone 1/21 instead of Zone 2/22) or by blanket zoning an entire area.
+Whilst this should not be deemed to be an issue, it may be overcautious as it can result in large potentially explosive atmospheres being designated as higher than necessary for their classification of zoning (i.e. Zone 1/21 instead of Zone 2/22) or by blanket zoning entire areas or hazardous locations.

 “…Zone 0 or Zone 1 areas should be minimised in number and extent by design or suitable operating procedures.
-In other words, plants and installations should be mainly Zone 2 or non-hazardous.
+In other words, plants and installations should be mainly Zone 2 or non-hazardous.”

-Where release of flammable materials is unavoidable, process equipment items should be limited to those which give secondary grade releases or, failing this (that is where primary or continuous grade releases are unavoidable), the releases should be of very limited quantity and rate.
+Where the release or storage of dangerous substances or flammable materials in an explosive atmosphere is unavoidable, process equipment items should be limited to those which give secondary grade releases or, failing this (that is where primary or continuous grade releases are unavoidable), the releases should be of very limited quantity and rate.

 The general report format for assessing Unit Operations should include sections as follows;

-- Presence of an Ignition Source: It is not the intention, at this stage, to determine all potential ignition sources, but just to confirm that there is at least one.
+Presence of an Ignition Source: It is not the intention, at this stage, to determine all potential ignition sources, but just to confirm that there is at least one.
 This should also take into consideration the possibility of an unintentional ignition source being brought into the hazardous area (i.e. maintenance or measuring equipment).

-- Recommendations: Finally, there are recommendations.
+Recommendations: Finally, there are recommendations.
 Once the recommendations have been implemented, as far as reasonably practicable, then the Basis of Safety should be ‘sound’.

 Auditing of the Implementation of the Recommendations

-The correct application of Hazardous Area Classification (HAC) results in an appropriate budgetary spend on safety in the workplace.
-Minimising the use of expensive ‘Ex’ rated equipment, if it is required, helps to reduce the level of equipment down from potential Category 2 to Category 3.
+For ATEX zone classification, minimising the use of expensive ‘Ex’ rated electrical and mechanical equipment and explosion protection systems, if it is required, helps to reduce the level of equipment from potential Category 2 to Category 3.